Raghad1110/led-buttons-task/README.md

 # How It Works
  • When the button is pressed, the state of the LED is toggled (on or off).
  • This project demonstrates basic GPIO usage with physical components.

+# Video Tutorial

+For a step-by-step guide on how the project works, you can watch the explanation video below: